daniel-partsol/fizzbuzz/README.md

 - Your solution should include server components to support multiple parallel incoming requests (e.g., NGINX/gunicorn)
 - Create a notebook to demonstrate requests that POST to the container endpoint and print out the response
 - Please explain why you have chosen this model as your demonstration

-# 3) EXPLORATORY DATA ANALYSIS DEMONSTRATION
-- Perform exploratory data analysis on any dataset in the huggingface datasets hub: https://huggingface.co/datasets
-- Include a notebook that contains your analysis within the repository
-- Please explain why you have chosen this dataset for your demonstration of exploratory data analysis
-- Document the process for using your updated repo in README.md so that we can try out your demo ourselves
-- Share the repo with the github users dcshapiro and elmathioso